tehnub a year ago

 Thx!

-user2342 2 days ago
+user2342 a year ago

 I'm using Sublime Text since shortly before 2.0 and Sublime Merge since day one.
 Yet, I'm slowly losing interest in ST because of lacking language integrations and probably won't do any future paid upgrades.
 However, Sublime Merge is still essential for me and a no-brainer.

-thiht 2 days ago
+thiht a year ago

 This looks like a beautiful tool, but I'm not sure why I would use this instead of the Git integration in VSCode, and the CLI in VSCode's terminal?
 I can't really imagine using a workflow that would force me to use a different GUI for commits, diffs, merges, etc.

-sam_goody 2 days ago
+sam_goody a year ago

 Considering how much competition is in this space, a comparison or a page to help define its strengths would be useful.